sdruskat/2019-09-30-allianz-ag-software-publikationen/die-hard-derse19.md

 "A minimal infrastructure for the **sustainable** provision of extensible *multi-layer annotation software for linguistic corpora*"

 - Funded under the call "Research Software Sustainability" issued by DFG under grant number GA 1288/11-1
-- Runs from October 2018 until September 2021.
+- Runs from October 2018 until September 2021
+[TODO check fades!]

 . . .

 - Thomas Krause: computer scientist who slipped into linguistics
-- Stephan Druskat: English major who turned into software developer
+- Stephan Druskat: English M.A. turned software developer & computer scientist
 - Both: Research Software Engineers

 ## ANNIS and its query language

 Web browser-based search and visualization architecture for *linguistic corpora* with diverse types of *annotation*.
 Part of the [corpus-tools.org](http://corpus-tools.org) collection of tools for linguists.
+[TODO ***WHAT HAVE I SAID ABOUT CITING SOFTWARE 💀🔥🤬***]

 ::: {.center .col-container}